SakshammishraDs/Mastering_Statistics_For_Interviews/README.md

 ### **Interviewer:** How do you identify interactions in data?

 **Candidate:**
-You can identify interactions using statistical models like multiple regression or ANOVA.
-These methods allow you to include interaction terms, which capture the combined effect of two variables.
-If the interaction term is significant, it indicates that an interaction exists.
+You can detect an interaction by including an interaction term in your statistical model.
+For example, in regression analysis, you can create an interaction term by multiplying the two variables you're testing for interaction.
+If the interaction term is statistically significant, it indicates that there is an interaction between those variables.

+In practice, you would look at the coefficients and p-values for the main effects and the interaction term.
+If the interaction term is significant, it shows that the relationship between the predictors and the outcome depends on the combination of those predictors.

 ### **Interviewer:** Why is understanding interactions important?